 Records vary on a day to day basis.
-Currently, companies submit their report weekly with daily information which then is consolidated to a monthly report.
-Auditors tag an item for priority if the value of the record is above the mean value of all the records for the month for that item.
+Currently, banks submit their report weekly with daily information which then is consolidated to a monthly report.
+Auditors tag an item for priority if the value of the record is above the mean value of all the records for the month for that account.
 Anomaly detection problem for time series is usually formulated as finding outlier data points relative to some standard or usual signal.
 While there are plenty of anomaly types, this project focused only on the most important ones from a business perspective, such as unexpected spikes, drops, trend changes and level shifts.
-Specifically, component A used time series decomposition for the detection of anomalous behavior of an item.
-Currently, an item is considered for priority of audit if the level of its total amount is more than the average amount for the year.
-In this project, we focused on removing "normal" patterns from the series and analyzed the irregular series to determine and establish the level of what is acceptable and what is not per item.
+Specifically, Component A used time series decomposition for the detection of anomalous behavior of an account.
+Currently, an account is considered for priority of audit if the level of its total amount is more than the average amount for the year.
+In this project, we focused on removing "normal" patterns from the series and analyzed the irregular series to determine and establish the level of what is acceptable and what is not per account.

-The available dataset contains 60 time series data points (equivalent to five (5) years' worth of monthly data).
-The objective of this component was to use the available data points to identify the presence of pattern (i.e., seasonality and trend) in each series, remove those patterns, then propose rules in identifying anomalies on the residuals for each item that may be used by the auditors for future audit.
-Rules would be item-specific thus, items that deviates from the rule provided should be considered as priority for audit.
-This process should be done to all selected items (62 items).
+The objective of this component was to use the available data points to identify the presence of pattern (i.e., seasonality and trend) in each series, remove those patterns, then propose rules in identifying anomalies on the residuals for each account that may be used by the auditors for future audit.
+Rules would be account-specific thus, accounts that deviates from the rule provided should be considered as priority for audit.
+This process should be done to all selected accounts (62accounts).